Tractor

 Tyre structures

-• Radial structure tyres are more square in shape.
-Developed by Michelin in the 1970s, they are more versatile.
+• Radial tyres are more square in shape.
+Developed by Michelin in the 1970s, it is more versatile.
 The sidewalls and tread work independently.
 Load distribution is optimised, generating less settling.

-Low-pressure tyres are frequently used in arable farming, and are becoming increasingly popular on grape harvesters and fruit tractors.
+Low-pressure tyres are frequently used in large-scale cultivation, and are now becoming increasingly popular on grape harvesters and fruit tractors.
 This type of tyre has the particularity of having a large air volume, essentially thanks to a wider tread.
 This makes it possible to support heavy loads at moderate pressures, reducing ground pressure and therefore the risk of compaction and rutting.

 The tracked undercarriage is another alternative that limits soil compaction.
 Manufacturers such as Track Equipement offer innovative technical solutions that can be adapted to a wide range of tractor models.
-The height of the tractor and its ground clearance remain the same, so there are no changes to the attachment of implements.
+The height of the tractor and its ground clearance remain the same, so there are no changes to the way in which implements are attached.
 Only flanges are added, but these can be easily removed.
 When the tracks are removed, the tractor returns to its original configuration.

-As far as maintenance is concerned, according to the manufacturing principle, it simply involves cleaning and regular lubrication.
+As far as maintenance is concerned, in line with the manufacturing principle, it simply involves cleaning and regular greasing.

 How do you read the marking on a tyre?